Recovering from Post-Concussion Syndrome: How to Get the Most out of Treatment

 During treatment, we induce rapid changes in your brain in a short period of time.
 Adjusting to these changes can bring new challenges and opportunities.
 Your life before treatment probably won’t look like your life after treatment.
 Managing that transition is what we call the “acceptance period.”
 This phase can last anywhere from one month to almost a year.

-Many patients lean on routines and coping mechanisms to manage their symptoms.
+Many patients lean on routines and coping mechanisms to manage post-injury neurological impairments.
 After treatment, many of those symptoms will no longer hold you back from doing what you want to do.
 You will have to decide who you want to be and how you want to spend your time, while still giving yourself breathing room to recover at the rate your body requires.

 As you adjust to your new life, you may never feel like the same person you were before or during your illness again.
 It’s important to accept and embrace the new you.
 It can be difficult to let go of the past and move forward, but maintaining a positive attitude, setting goals, and surrounding yourself with a good support network can help.

 During this phase, your family members, friends, and acquaintances will also have to adjust to your changes.
-A spouse or friend may have gotten used to your coping mechanisms and will need to adjust to the new way you handle situations and challenges.
+A spouse or friend may have gotten used to your coping mechanisms and will need to adjust to the new way you handle daily activities and the challenges that come with them.

 Just remember — change is difficult, but it’s an opportunity for the better.
 Use this time to reflect on who you are and how you can use your improved health to live in a way that’s meaningful to you.